kalliste/projectnotes/programmingenvironment/index.md

 At the next (top?) layer we have a language that isn't exactly the Gleam programming language, but it resembles Gleam.
 It's Gleam-ish.
 Gleamish is a small, easy, statically typed, functional programming language with a familiar curly brackets syntax.
 Gleamish is multi-representational.
 You don't even have to see the code when you don't want to - we represent it visually for tasks where you want to get the big picture quickly.

 Gleamish is just functions.
 We don't write complicated state machines in Gleamish text syntax - we build state charts.
 We have charts for other things as well.
 Each domain we are working with is represented declaratively in text and has a visual representation.
 Where possible, either can be used.
-Neither the text nor the visual interface are the definitive copy.
+Neither the text nor the visual interface are the definitive copy as such.
 They are both rendered from a data structure that can represent them both, and changes are brokered between them in Elm Model-View-Update fashion.

+For state machines we may use the Lucy language in particular.

+Gleamish is a [compile and go system]("https://en.wikipedia.org/wiki/Compile_and_go_system") in normal usage.

 ### Why these layers?

 It can be great to have everything in one language.
+We go a different direction.

 We want some things to be fast and efficient and we want access to native libraries.
 We need a systems programming language, and today that's Rust.

 Rust wants to be a systems programming language.
 We can abstract details away with macros, but it would be painful to build and maintain a full system of macros that takes us where we are going.

 Roc is closer.
 It's an applications programming language with niceties like automatic memory management.
 But the Roc compiler is focused on turning Roc into efficient native code artifacts.
 That's not our top goal with Gleamish.
 Gleamish is about live molding.
 We need it to run fairly fast sometimes, but it's not the most important concern, and sometimes we want to run our Gleamish code slow.
 We want to get all up in its business and watch it work.
 You can step through any language's execution in a debugger but that's not the primary use case for most languages.
 Our Gleamish tools will be focused on things like molding, debugging, tracing, and visualizing the activity and behavior of the system we are building.
 These concerns aren't necessarily in complete opposition to the things Roc cares about, but we can benefit from separating them.
-It also means our Gleamish syntax can be what we want it to be to fit our other goals and needs.
+It also means our Gleamish language can be what we want it to be to fit our other goals and needs.

+### The two hard things in computer science

+It is said that the two hard things in computer science are cache invalidation, and naming things, and off-by-one errors.

+We tend to think of caches as a performance hack, but in a typical system, properties in long living objects end up acting as cached intermediate values in computations.
+You can try fixing this with accessor methods on your object that handle propagating updates to other values that need to reflect the change.
+This can be not so bad if those changes are purely internal to the same object.

+The world's most popular and successful programming language by far is Microsoft Excel, and we shouldn't be surprised that it has a solid solution for this.
+Everything is pure functions.
+If there are intermediate values that we want to see, they go in a cell.
+There are no cyclic connections between cells.
+The system knows the whole graph of dependencies between cells, so when a value changes it just walks the tree of dependencies updating things.
+Spreadsheets such as Excel also have a solution for naming, but given that it's a stupid-ass solution, I've elected to ignore it.

 # The Big Plan